United Nations Security Council: Cold War

-The Security Council was largely paralysed in its early decades by the Cold War in between the US and USSR and their allies and the Council generally was only able to intervene in unrelated conflicts.
-(A notable exception was the 1950 Security Council resolution authorizing a US-led coalition to repel the North Korean invasion of South Korea, passed in the absence of the USSR.)
-In 1956, the first UN peacekeeping force was established to end the Suez Crisis; however, the UN was unable to intervene against the USSR's simultaneous invasion of Hungary following the Hungarian Revolution of 1956.
-Cold War divisions also paralysed the Security Council's Military Staff Committee, which had been formed by Articles 45–47 of the UN Charter to oversee UN forces and create UN military bases.
+The Security Council was largely paralyzed in its early decades by the Cold War between the United States and the Soviet Union, and their respective allies; the Council was generally able to intervene only in conflicts unrelated to the superpower rivalry.
+A notable exception was the 1950 Security Council resolution authorizing a US-led coalition to repel the North Korean invasion of South Korea, passed during a Soviet boycott of the Council.
+In 1956, the first UN peacekeeping force was established to end the Suez Crisis, but the UN was unable to intervene against the simultaneous Soviet invasion of Hungary.
+Cold War divisions also paralyzed the Security Council's Military Staff Committee, which had been created by Articles 45–47 of the Charter to oversee UN forces and create UN military bases.
 The committee continued to exist on paper but largely abandoned its work in the mid-1950s.

-In 1960, the UN deployed the United Nations Operation in the Congo (UNOC), the largest military force of its early decades, to restore order to the breakaway State of Katanga, restoring it to the control of the Democratic Republic of the Congo by 1964.
-However, the Security Council found itself bypassed in favour of direct negotiations between the superpowers in some of the decade's larger conflicts, such as the Cuban Missile Crisis or the Vietnam War.
-Focusing instead on smaller conflicts without an immediate Cold War connection, the Security Council deployed the United Nations Temporary Executive Authority in West New Guinea in 1962 and the United Nations Peacekeeping Force in Cyprus in 1964, the latter of which would become one of the UN's longest-running peacekeeping missions.
+In 1960, the UN deployed the UN Operation in the Congo (ONUC) – the largest military force of its early decades – to restore order to the breakaway State of Katanga, returning it to the control of the Democratic Republic of the Congo by 1964.
+The Security Council found itself bypassed in favour of direct superpower negotiations during some of the decade's larger conflicts, such as the Cuban Missile Crisis and the Vietnam War.
+It focused instead on smaller conflicts without an immediate Cold War dimension, deploying the UN Temporary Executive Authority in West New Guinea in 1962 and the UN Peacekeeping Force in Cyprus in 1964, the latter of which became one of the UN's longest-running peacekeeping missions.

-On 25 October 1971, over US opposition, but with the support of many Third World nations, along with the Socialist People's Republic of Albania, the mainland, communist People's Republic of China replaced Republic of China with a seat on the Security Council; the vote was widely seen as a sign of waning US influence in the organization.
-With an increasing Third World presence and the failure of UN mediation in conflicts in the Middle East, Vietnam and Kashmir, the UN increasingly shifted its attention to its ostensibly secondary goals of economic development and cultural exchange.
-By the 1970s, the UN budget for social and economic development was far greater than its budget for peacekeeping.
+On 25 October 1971, over US opposition but with the support of many Third World nations, the mainland People's Republic of China replaced the Republic of China in the Security Council seat; the vote was widely seen as a sign of waning US influence in the organization.
+With an increasing Third World presence and failures of UN mediation in the Middle East, Vietnam, and Kashmir, the UN increasingly shifted its attention toward economic development and cultural exchange.
+By the 1970s, the UN budget for social and economic development far exceeded its budget for peacekeeping.